Agnisakshi (novel): Translation

 After reading the serialised story published in Mathrubhumi Illustrated Weekly, translator and art critic Vasanthi Sankaranarayanan got permission from Lalithambika Antharjanam to translate it.
 The English translation, titled Agnisakshi itself, was published in 1980 by the Kerala Sahitya Akademi.

 Film adaptation

-In 1999, a film adaptation of the novel was released, starring Rajit Kapur as Unni Nambudiri, Sobhana as Devaki and Praveena as Thankam.
+In 1999, a film adaptation of the novel was released, starring Rajit Kapur as Unni Nambudiri, Shobana as Devaki and Praveena as Thankam.
 The film was scripted and directed by Shyamaprasad.
 It won a National Film Award and eight Kerala State Film Awards.
 The film was however criticised for glorifying spiritualism and Hindutva.